awsdocs/amazon-workdocs-user-guide/doc_source/sync_client_help.md

-# Using Amazon WorkDocs Sync Client<a name="sync_client_help"></a>
+# Using Amazon WorkDocs Sync Client for macOS<a name="sync_client_help"></a>

-Amazon WorkDocs provides a client synchronization application that allows you to synchronize a folder on your desktop with the Amazon WorkDocs service\.
+Amazon WorkDocs provides a client synchronization application for macOS that allows you to synchronize a folder on your desktop with the Amazon WorkDocs service\.

+We recommend Amazon WorkDocs Drive for Windows users\.
+For more information, see [Using Amazon WorkDocs Drive](workdocs_drive_help.md)\.

 The local Amazon WorkDocs folder is a mirror of your Amazon WorkDocs `My documents` and `Shared with me` folders and subfolders in the cloud\.
 If you add a file under your local Amazon WorkDocs folder, that file is automatically synchronized to your online Amazon WorkDocs `My documents` folder, in the background\.
 Likewise, if you delete a file from your online Amazon WorkDocs `My documents` folder or one of its subfolders, the file is automatically removed from your local Amazon WorkDocs folder\.
 This provides you with safe and secure off\-site storage for your important files\.

 You can store any type of file in Amazon WorkDocs, except for those defined in [Excluded Files and Folders](#sync_excluded_files)\.
 The Amazon WorkDocs collaboration clients can display previews for many different types of files, depending on the internet media type of the file\.
 Support for additional media types is constantly being added\.